-OPEN HOUSE STAFFING PROFFERS REGULATION PROCESS INCENTIVES Create an Affordable Housing Staff Team to work on projects that include ADU/AHUs that exceed Z.O. minimum requirements e.g. VHDA/HUD units included in zoning projects Abate proffers for affordable dwelling units provided in accordance with county requirements Economic Housing for all Create a fast track process and Projects for Affordable Housing Rezoning/entitlement projects Increase Developer Incentives & Ratios Regulation that requires all high density developments to include affordable units Landlord incentive program Housing needs are filled from the top down.
-The wealthiest get first dibs BIG A community that is inclusive with housing for people with and without disabilities with shared common areas & services on site Housing for everyone no legal status BIG IDEAS Tiny houses All in 1 community Need Govt Org like "Affordable Housing Strategic Plan" to rank a project [like TOL Round Hill project] to help us through Govt processes
+OPEN HOUSE STAFFING PROFFERS REGULATION PROCESS Create an Affordable Housing Staff Team to work on projects that include ADU/AHUs that exceed Z.O. minimum requirements e.g. VHDA/HUD units included in zoning projects Abate proffers for affordable dwelling units provided in accordance with county requirements Economic Housing for all Create a fast track process and Projects for Affordable Housing Rezoning/entitlement projects Increase Regulation that requires a ll high density developments to include affordable units Landlor Housing needs are filled from the top down.
+The wealthiest get first dibs BIG A community that is inclusive with housing for people with and without disabilities with shared common areas & services on site Housing for everyone no legal status BIG IDEAS Tiny houses All in 1 community Need Govt Org like "Affordable Housing Strategic Plan" to rank a project [like TOL Round Hill project] to help us through Govt processes ase Developer Incentives & Ratios llord incentive program